1: Clearly Define Opportunity

 Don’t fill your proposal with marketing copy.
 Marketing copy has one goal: to focus on how great you are.
 At this stage in the deal, your prospect already knows your pitch, so your proposal should not sound like an encyclopedia entry on your company.
 Instead, they want to know what you will do for them.

 Do focus on the opportunity presented by discussing your understanding of their current problems, business goals and path to future success.
-Incorporate your prospect’s language to create messaging centred on them.
+Incorporate your prospect’s language to create messaging centered on them.
 This may mean regurgitating information you’ve learned from them -- and that’s great because it shows that you’ve listened to their needs and keyed in on the pain points they need help tackling.
 Show them the better version of themselves that they get by working with you.

 Remember to reinforce that you’re on the same page as they are.
 Prove that your values align, and sow the seeds of a valuable relationship built on trust.